-Jacob Henry Schiff, born Jakob Heinrich Schiff (January 10, 1847 – September 25, 1920) was a German-born Jewish American banker and philanthropist, who helped finance, among many other things, the Japanese military efforts against Tsarist Russia in the Russo-Japanese War.
-From his base on Wall Street, he was the foremost Jewish leader from 1880 to 1920 in what later became known as the "Schiff era", grappling with all major Jewish issues and problems of the day, including the plight of Russian Jews under the Tsar, American and international anti-Semitism, care of needy Jewish immigrants, and the rise of Zionism.
-He also became the director of many important corporations, including the National City Bank of New York, Equitable Life Assurance Society, Wells Fargo & Company, and the Union Pacific Railroad.
-In many of his interests he was associated with E.H.
-Harriman.
+Jacob Henry (Jakob Heinrich) Schiff (January 10, 1847 – September 25, 1920) was a German-born banker and philanthropist, who helped finance, among many other things, the Japanese military efforts against Tsarist Russia in the Japanese-Russian War of 1904/05.
+Based on Wall Street, he was the foremost Jewish leader from 1880 to 1920, in what later became known as the "Schiff era", grappling with all major Jewish issues and problems of the day, including the plight of Russian Jews under the Tsar; American and international anti-Semitism; care of needy Jewish immigrants; and the rise of Zionism.
+He also became the director of many important corporations, including the National City Bank of New York; Equitable Life Assurance Society; Wells Fargo & Company; and the Union Pacific Railroad.

 Reproductions and Permissions

 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.